lkosubek/htwkimn.theme/README.rst

 - Install/Activate the generic import profile via extension setup in your site configuration
 - Have a look for the resources/dummy-content folder for some content examples
+- Depending on the version you'll fetch from plonetheme.onegov, you might need to pin ``six = 1.5.2``

 Goals and strategy
 ------------------